rejoice-framework/rejoice/README.md

 ```shell
 composer create-project prinx/rejoice first-rejoice-project
 ```
 That's all!
-You already has a working USSD application.
+You already have a working USSD application.

 Let's run the application in the simulator.